mimersql/mimersql_v11.0/README.md

 This launches a Mimer SQL database server that is accessible on port 1360, the standard port for Mimer SQL.

+A SYSADM password can be specified with -e MIMER_SYSADM_PASSWORD=<password>.
+If not, a new password is generated and printed.
+Rember this password, it cannot be recovered.

+A Mimer SQL license can be specified with -e MIMER_KEY=<Hex key value>

 ## Connecting to the database
 Access Mimer using for instance DBVisualizer (https://www.dbvis.com) which comes with a JDBC driver and support for Mimer.
 With the example above is the host `localhost` and the port 1360.
 Login as "SYSADM", password "SYSADM".